Contenuto principale

 Public Finance Document Archive

-The “Update to the DEF” is submitted to Parliament no later than 27 September of each year.
+The “Update to the Economic and Finance Document” is submitted to Parliament no later than 27 September of each year.
 It updates the public finance and economic forecasts contained in the DEF in light of updated and more reliable information on macroeconomic trends.
 It includes an update on programme goals, along with notes and amendments to the DEF in light of the recommendations issued by the European Council regarding Italy’s Stability Programme and National Reform Programme.
+It comprises several attachments.

 The Draft Budgetary Plan (DPB)